Version:

 Step 3: Set the prediction window

-Define the timeframe within which you want to predict the user behavior.
+Define the time frame within which you want to predict the user behavior.
 The predict_window_days setting determines this period, for example, you might want to predict churn within the next 30 days.

 The value for predict_window_days is use case-dependent.
 For instance, a daily-use game might benefit from a 7-day churn prediction window, while a monthly subscription service might require a 3-month window.